UBS (Lux) Equity SICAV - Engage for Impact Fund

 Intended for clients who want to have a positive impact

-Finds funds designed to meet the needs of individual investors with an interest in ‘Impact investment funds’ which help or support the delivery of positive social or environmental impacts (or societal/real world outcomes) by investing in companies they regard as beneficial to people and / or the planet.
+Designed to meet the needs of individual investors with an interest in ‘Impact investment’ which help or support the delivery of positive social or environmental impacts (or societal/real world outcomes) by investing in companies regarded as beneficial to people and / or the planet.
 Strategies vary.
-See fund literature for further information.
 Labels & Accreditations

 SFDR Article 8 fund / product (EU)